manvithhc1822/Interactive-Image-Gallery/README.md

 This project is an Interactive Image Gallery created using HTML, CSS, and JavaScript.
-It displays a collection of scenic images titled “Hidden Falls of Thirthahalli” in a responsive grid layout.
+It displays a collection of scenic images titled “Hidden Falls Of Thirthahalli” in a responsive grid layout.
 The gallery includes smooth hover effects and a lightbox feature that allows users to view images in a larger format.
  Features

 * Responsive image grid layout